JeanFranz73/wallpapers/README.md

 {
   "title": "title", // the title of the wallpaper "author": "author", // or unkown
+  "author_url": "https://author.url", // the url of the author
   "filename": "wallpaper.png", // the filename of the wallpaper "categories": ["category1", "category2"] // the categories of the wallpaper }